jordanknapp00/Smash-Stats-Viewer/README.md

 ### Sort by

 You can also sort all fighters in the system by various metrics, including a fighter's overall winrate across all players, a fighter's winrate with an individual player, and the total number of battles that a fighter has appeared in.
 Finally, you can see each *player's* overall winrate as well.

-# License

-This project uses the [FPA General Code License](https://about.fairfieldprogramming.org/licenses/code/).
-In short, you can do whatever you want with this code for non-commerical purposes.
-In order to use this code for commerical purposes, you must make substantial changes to it.
-Reorganizing the logic does not count as a substantial change.
-See [LICENSE.md](LICENSE.md) or the link above for more details.